SNAP Benefits in Minnesota: How to Apply and Qualify

 What is an EBT Card and How to Use it?

 Your SNAP benefits are loaded onto an Electronic Benefit Transfer (EBT) card each month.
-Think of your EBT card like a debit card.
-It allows you to pay for groceries at authorized stores.
+Think of it as a special debit card just for your food assistance.
+It's a safe and easy way to access your benefits without carrying cash or paper vouchers.

 What Can You Buy with SNAP Benefits?